mkazhdan/TextureSignalProcessing/README.md

 </dd>

 </dd><dt>[<b>--multi</B>]</dt>
-<dd> If enabled, this flag specifies that the second and third arguments to the <b>--in</b> parameter are to be interpreted as format specifiers for the textures confidence map files.
+<dd> If enabled, this flag specifies that the second and third arguments to the <b>--in</b> parameter are to be interpreted as format specifiers for the textures confidence map files.<BR>
+<B>Note:</B> If this flat is enabled, the input masks must be specified using the <b>--inMask</b> parameter.
 </dd>